CodeYourFuture/curriculum/common-content/en/module/entry-tracks/backlog/index.md

 time=60
 hide_from_overview="true"
 objectives = [
-    "Create a strategy for implementing an application based on a set of user stories.", "Interpret business requirements and express them as test cases.", "Design interactions with a provided data set.", "Open a pull request and iterate on it in response to feedback."]
+    "Create a strategy for implementing a solution based on a set of user stories.", "Interpret business requirements and express them as test cases.", "Design interactions with a provided data set.", "Open a pull request and iterate on it in response to feedback."]